ABOUT US

-We advocate for personal storytelling from underrepresented communities in documentary film and nonfiction media.
+Our mission is to center personal storytelling from marginalized communities in documentary film and nonfiction media to advance social and economic equity.

 We are empowered when we tell our own stories in a deeply authentic way.